HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 GOVERNOR'S OFFICE OF CRIMINAL JUSTICE PLANNING (OCJP A301)

-hereafter designated Crrantee, in the amount and for the purpose and duration set forth in this grant award.
+hereafter designated Grantee, in the amount and for the purpose and duration set forth in this grant award.

 (2) Implementing Agency Name Petaluma Police Department

-Contact ~ Leslie Aboudara, Proiect Manager Address 969 Petaluma Blvd.
+Contact Leslie Aboudara, Project Manager Address 969 Petaluma Blvd.
 North, Petaluma,94952

 Juvenile Accountability Coordinator